-The most direct beneficiaries of reduced discrimination in upscale Manhattan restaurants would be those workers of color who would be hired for server positions there.
+The most direct beneficiaries of reduced discrimination in upscale Manhattan restaurants would be those workers of color who would be hired there.
 Our sampling frame of fine dining establishments in Manhattan encompassed 327 establishments.
-Assuming that these establishment employ an average of 35 workers in front of the house positions paying \$50,000 or more in 2009, then there are 11,500 such positions in the Manhattan fine dining industry.
-Assuming further than 30.1% of these jobs have been closed to persons of color, the potential effect of eliminating that hiring discrimination would be 3,500 more persons of color employed there.
+Assuming that each of these establishments employs an average of 35 workers in front of the house positions paying \$50,000 or more in 2010, there are 11,500 such positions in the Manhattan fine dining industry.
+Assuming than 30.1% of these jobs have been closed to persons of color, the potential effect of eliminating that hiring discrimination would be 3500 more persons of color employed there.

-Although such an increase would be substantial, it should also be kept in perspective.
-As noted in Section II, more than 123,000 persons work in the Manhattan restaurant industry, among whom 68.7% -- 84,500 workers -- are persons of color (U.S. Census 2000).
-Opening 3,500 well-paid positions in fine dining restaurants would directly improve employment for 4.1% of those 84,500.
-For the remaining 95.9% of Manhattan restaurant workers or color, as well as their white counterparts, the principal determinant of their access to "middle class" employment is the compensation and working conditions in their current positions.
+Although such an increase would be substantial, it should be kept in perspective.
+As noted in Section 2, more than 123,000 persons work in the Manhattan restaurant industry, among whom 68.7% - 84,500 workers - are persons of color (U.S. Census 2000).
+Opening 3500 well-paid positions in fine dining restaurants would directly improve employment for 4.1% of those 84,500.
+For the remaining 95.9% of Manhattan restaurant workers or color, as well as their white counterparts, the principal path to "middle class" employment would be improved compensation and working conditions in their current positions.

 How good are those current positions?
 Table 5 presents data from a 2007 survey of restaurant workers of color in New York City restaurants (Jayaraman et al., 2009).
-The table compares positions as servers and supervisors in fine dining establishments -- approximately the jobs examined in our paired-comparison tests -- to "lower ranked" front of the house positions in fine dining establishments (e.g., table bussers and food runners), as well as all front of the house workers in "casual dining" or "fast food" restaurants.
+The table compares positions as servers and supervisors in fine dining establishments - approximately the jobs examined in our matched pair tests - to "lower ranked" front of the house positions in fine dining establishments (e.g., table bussers and food runners), as well as all front of the house workers in "casual dining" or "fast food" restaurants.
 Consistent with findings earlier in this paper, the first row of the table reports that supervisors and servers in fine dining establishments have significantly higher earnings than the other two groups of workers.
-However, according to Column (b) of the table, fewer than half of supervisor and servers in fine dining establishments receive health insurance, overtime pay, work breaks, vacation days, sick pay, or substantial voice in workplace decisions.
-Indeed, according to columns (c) and (d) of the table, on such measures of job quality, supervisor and server positions in fine dining are not consistently superior to front of the house jobs in casual dining or fast food establishments, or to "lower-ranked" positions (such as table bussers) in fine dining.
+However, according to